Skip to main content

 2026 Quick Reference for DFW Drivers

-The 2026 driving rules every Dallas-Fort Worth driver must follow: 30/60/25 minimum liability insurance, hands-free phone use in Dallas, Fort Worth, Arlington, and Irving, mandatory move-over for stopped emergency vehicles, and full electronic insurance verification at every traffic stop via TexasSure.
+The 2026 driving rules every Dallas-Fort Worth driver must follow: 30/60/25 minimum liability insurance, a statewide texting ban with hands-free school zones (and full hands-free rules in several suburbs), mandatory move-over for stopped emergency vehicles, and full electronic insurance verification at every traffic stop via TexasSure.
 Texting while driving is illegal statewide.
 SR-22 is required after DUI/DWI, driving without insurance, or court-ordered reinstatement.
 Texas allows insurance carriers to use driving record for up to 39 months when pricing renewals.
 Penalties for first-time no-insurance violations run $175-$350, plus possible vehicle impound and SR-22 filing requirement.
-A-LA Auto Insurance, TDI License #3107286, helps DFW drivers stay legal and insured at 15 metro offices with bilingual agents.
+A-LA Auto Insurance, TDI License #3107286, helps DFW drivers stay legal and insured at 14 metro offices with bilingual agents.

 Texas Auto Insurance Minimums (Still 30/60/25)